Pppp1116/content-license-policy/README.md

 ---

-## 20. Not Legal Advice
+## 20. Not Professional Advice

+This Project and the Official Discord **“The PCs Secret”** provide general technical information, experimental findings, and personal opinions for **educational and research purposes only**.
+They do **not** constitute:

+- Legal advice;
+- Financial advice;
+- Professional engineering, security, or IT consulting; or
+- Any other form of regulated professional advice.

+No professional-client relationship of any kind is created between you and the Owner (or any contributor) by your access to or use of the Content.

+You are solely responsible for:

+- Evaluating whether any tweak, configuration, or method is appropriate for your situation;
+- Ensuring compliance with applicable laws and third-party terms; and
+- Seeking independent professional advice where necessary.

-This Policy expresses the Owner’s intentions and conditions for use of the Content.
-It is not formal legal advice.
-If you need legal certainty for a specific use case, consult a qualified lawyer in your jurisdiction.
+If you need legal, financial, or other professional certainty for a specific use case, consult a qualified professional in your jurisdiction.